zrajna/indexed_gzip/README.md

 and reading things on the internet.

+If you don't want to look at the numbers:

+  * `GzipFile`: Total time increases linearly with respect to the number of file seeks.

+  * `IndexedGzipFile`: Total time is pretty much constant, regardless of the number of file seeks.

+         | This is not entirely true - total time will increase linearly with
+         | respect to decompression/file I/O time, but for the file sizes/seek
+         | times shown, the time taken to perform these steps is negligible.

 | Compressed file size (MB) | Uncompressed file size (MB) | Number of seeks | `GzipFile` time | `IndexedGzipFile` time |
 | ------------------------- | --------------------------- | --------------- | --------------- | ---------------------- |
 | 1.34                      | 1.72                        | 100             | 0.47            | 0.27                   |